Scott Loucks

-Scott Gregory Loucks (born 1956) is a former Major League Baseball outfielder.
+Scott Gregory Loucks (born November 11, 1956) is an American former Major League Baseball outfielder.
 He played parts of five seasons in the majors between 1980 and 1985.
 In none of those seasons did he accumulate more than 49 at bats or 11 hits.
 Both of those high-water marks came in 1982 for the Houston Astros, when he was used in 44 games, mainly as a pinch hitter, pinch runner and/or defensive replacement.